Cristian Martínez (Panamanian footballer)

-Cristian Jesús Martínez (born 6 February 1997) is a Panamanian professional footballer who plays as a midfielder for Israeli Premier League club Ironi Kiryat Shmona and the Panama national team.
+Cristian Jesús Martínez (born 6 February 1997) is a Panamanian professional footballer who plays as a midfielder for Niké Liga club Slovan Bratislava and the Panama national team.

 Club career

 Chorrillo

 Martínez joined the youth team of his local side Chorrillo at the age of 8, eventually joining the club's first team in 2012.

 Columbus Crew

 Martínez signed on loan with Major League Soccer side Columbus Crew on 17 May 2016.
-Martínez made his MLS debut on June 1, 2016, coming on as a substitute in a 3-2 loss to Philadelphia Union.
+Martínez made his MLS debut on June 1, 2016, coming on as a substitute in a 3–2 loss to Philadelphia Union.
 He scored in the 90+3', becoming the youngest Crew SC goal scorer in a regular-season match in club history.
 Martínez would be loaned by Crew SC to Pittsburgh Riverhounds, the club's USL affiliate.
-He made his Riverhounds debut against FC Montreal on 10 August, 2016.
+He made his Riverhounds debut against FC Montreal on 10 August 2016.
 Crew SC would recall Martínez for two more appearances at the end of the MLS season.
 On 25 January, Martínez was acquired on a permanent transfer.
 On May 4, 2017, Martínez was loaned to United Soccer League club FC Cincinnati.
 He played in one game before returning to the Columbus Crew on May 8.